-Certainly, some of the reasons are the brand, additional features, pivot, design and so on, but the main reason between really expensive monitors and cheaper monitors has everything to do with how colors are displayed.
+Certainly, some of the reasons are the brand, additional features, pivot, design, and so on, but the main reason between really expensive monitors and cheaper monitors has everything to do with how colors are displayed.

 If your budget is tight, consider getting a smaller Reference Monitor for proofing your colors on and a larger but cheaper monitor for actively working on in your programs.

 The PSU is the power source of a Computer and you’ll have to make sure it can provide enough watts for the computer to run stably even under full load.
-You can check your power needs with this watt calculator.
+You can check your power needs with this wattage calculator.

-If you are looking at building the Computer yourself completely or just want to inform yourself about the different hardware parts necessary for building a Computer for Graphic Design use, it is good to know what kind of enclosures there are currently on the market.
+If you are looking at building the Computer yourself completely or just want to inform yourself about the different hardware parts necessary for building a Computer for Graphic Design use, it is good to know what kind of PC-cases there are currently on the market.

 Then there are computers that are built into a monitor itself such as the Microsoft Surface Studio or the Apple I-Mac or new Mac Pro.

-Beware though that these kinds of ready to go computers won’t have the upgrade possibilities as a tower computer, especially because there is usually now way you can open and fiddle with the insides of such a computer on your own, also the parts used in such Pre-Built Computers are non-Standard.
+Beware though that these kinds of ready-to-go computers won’t have the upgrade possibilities as a tower computer, especially because there is usually no way you can open and fiddle with the insides of such a computer on your own, also the parts used in such Pre-Built Computers are non-Standard.

-The best Computer for Graphic Design in different Price Budgets
+The best Computer for Graphic Design at different Price-Tiers